akmeevd/telegram_bot/README.md

 *If you've noticed first signs of dementia this app for you*

-*This app writes some info and recalls when time comes*
+*This app writes some info and reminds when time comes*

 # Stack:
 ![shield](https://img.shields.io/badge/java-red)